yeshwanthguru/Research_Track2/README.md

 ## **package.xml**  ##
 The package manifest is an XML file called package. xml that must be included with any catkin-compliant package's root folder.
 This file defines properties about the package such as the package name, version numbers, authors, maintainers, and dependencies on other catkin packages.

+## **action** ##
+ROS Actions have a client-to-server communication relationship with a specified protocol.
+The actions use ROS topics to send goal messages from a client to the server.
+You can cancel goals using the action client. ...
+This function enables you to return the result message, final state of the goal and status of the server.

 ## **srv**  ##
 ROS uses a simplified service description language ("srv") for describing ROS service types.
 This builds directly upon the ROS msg format to enable request/response communication between nodes.
 Service descriptions are stored in .srv files in the srv/ subdirectory of a package.